walsquared/wal.dev/README.md

-# My Blog
+# My Personal Website

 The readme isn't going to tell you anything, you should just head over to the [live website](https://walwal.me) to see what's up yourself.

 ## Installation

 Not sure why you would like to clone my website, but if you insist:

 1. Clone the project
 2. You're good to go